 People usually think of motor racing as something expensive and serious.
 But there’s a racing series that is neither.
 It’s all about fun on a budget.
-It’s called 24h LeMons and it’s main rule is that the racing cars must cost less than $500.
+It’s called 24h LeMons and its main rule is that the racing cars must cost less than $500.

-In 2006, a group of enthusiasts in California decided there has to be a better way to keep racing affordable.
+In 2006, a group of enthusiasts in California decided there had to be a better way to keep racing affordable.
 And they found it.
 Their solution was very simple – why limit technical aspects of the car in an effort to keep the costs low, when you can limit the costs themselves?

 They decided that the right price for a race car is no more than $500.
 And with that idea, 24h LeMons was born.
 To keep things safe, safety equipment, brakes, wheels and tires are excluded from the price cap.
 Everything else, from purchase price to repairs and modifications, has to fit under the limit, though it is possible to deduct any items sold off the car.

 And how to prevent racers from cheating?
 Bring in the judges!
 Before each race, a pair of judges examine every car to decide if it really did cost under $500.
 If not, the car is “awarded” penalty laps or the team is forced to perform some – usually humiliating – task.
 To avoid the judges’ wrath, racers have to get creative, either with inventive “bribes” to the judges or with the team’s theme.